Pottery Mark Query - PPC England Fox Teapot

 1951 Became a quoted public company.
 Began to lease buildings at Meir Airport

-PPC Pottery Mark and Staffordshire Potteries Ltd
+PPC Pottery Mark and Staffordshire Potteries FURTHER INFO

 by: Peter (admin)